 - Applicants for study programmes taught in English submit their applications for accommodation to the International Relations Office of the Faculty at which they are going to study.

-- All relevant information about accommodation, school canteens and more can be found here.
+- All relevant info about accommodation, school canteens and such

 University of Economics, Prague

-- For all the useful and relevant information, consult the official page of the university dormitories here.
+- For all the useful and relevant info, consult the official page of the university dormitories.

 University of Chemistry and Technology, Prague

-- Information about accommodations can be found either via the Department of International Relations or via the Administration of University Facilities… Or you can check it out for yourself here.
+- Information about accommodation can be found either via the Department of International Relations or via the Administration of University Facilities… Or you may check it out for yourself.

-Prices depend on your choice of dormitory.
-The average monthly rent is around 150 EUR/170 USD.
+Prices highly depend on the dormitory of your choosing.
+Basic monthly rent is about 150 EUR/170 USD.

-The dormitory administration office can issue the confirmation of accommodation that you need for the visa process.
+The dormitory administration can issue the confirmation of accommodation that you need for the visa process.

-Another option is to find private accommodation or to share a apartment.
-Rents are paid monthly and vary dependent on the size, location in the city and the furnishings provided in the apartment.
-Prices range from 500 – 650 EUR/570 – 740 USD for a 1+1 apartment in the suburbs, or 650 – 800 EUR/740 – 910 USD for the same apartment in a more central location.
+Another option is to find a private accommodation or to share a flat.
+Rents are paid monthly and vary dependent on the size, location in the city and the equipment already present in the apartment.
+You may pay anything from 500 – 650 EUR/570 – 740 USD for a 1+1 flat in the suburbs, or a 650 – 800 EUR/740 – 910 USD for the same flat in the more centre adjacent areas.

 The size is usually indicated by numbers which can be a little bit confusing.
-Here is a short explanation of Czech real estate terms:
+Here is a short vocabulary of Czech real estate kingdom:

 - Garsoniéra/garsonka/studio – one room that includes a kitchen.

-If you are looking for a room in a shared apartment, you can try your luck at Spolubydlici (Flatmates).
+If you are looking for a room in a shared flat, you can try your luck at Spolubydlici (a Flatmate).